CBD oil is extracted from the cannabis plant.

 How the Quality of CBD Determines the Effects

 Sadly, not all brands of CBD oil are synonymous with quality.
 Some are of inferior quality.

 It is the most reliable way of telling that a product is of the highest standard.

 For CBD companies that skip this process, it wouldn’t be unusual for their products to contain more THC than the 1mg limit.

-- Is all CBD extracted via the super-critical C02 method?
+Is all CBD Extracted Via the Super-Critical C02 Method?

 Top cannabidiol companies employ advanced extraction methods like super-critical C02 that guarantee top-shelf CBD.

 Premium companies use organically-grown hemp to manufacture their CBD products.

 Their deceptive habits usually result in low-quality CBD, which could contain dangerous chemicals (it might even mean you would fail drug tests!).